onefoursix/sdc-k8s-deployment-with-custom-config/README.md

 See Example 3's [sdc.yaml](https://github.com/onefoursix/sdc-k8s-deployment-with-custom-config/tree/master/Example-3/sdc.yaml) for the full deployment manifest.

-### Example 4: Loading static and dynamic properties from ConfigMaps
+### Example 4: Loading static and dynamic properties from separate ConfigMaps

-This example splits the monolithic <code>sdc.properties</code> file used in Example 3 into two configMaps: one for properties that rarely if ever change, and one for the dynamic properties targeted for a specific deployment.
+This example splits the monolithic <code>sdc.properties</code> file used in Example 3 into two configMaps: one for properties that rarely if ever change (and that can be broadly reused across multiple deployments), and one for dynamic properties targeted for a specific deployment.

-Similar to Example 3, start by copying a clean <code>sdc.properties</code> file to a local working directory, but this time, rename the file to <code>sdc-static.properties</code>.
+Similar to Example 3, start by copying a clean <code>sdc.properties</code> file to a local working directory.

-Comment out (!) all the properties that need to be set specifically for a deployment.
-This file will provide all of the static <code>sdc.properties</code> and can be reused across multiple deployments.
+Comment out or delete the small number of properties that need to be set specifically for a deployment, leaving in place the majority of properties to be reused across deployments.
 For example, I'll set and include these two properties in the file:

     http.realm.file.permission.check=false
     http.enable.forwarded.requests=true

-But I will comment out these two properties:
+But I will comment out these two properties which I want to set specifically for a given deployment:

     # sdc.base.http.url=http://<hostname>:<port>
     # production.maxBatchSize=1000

-One final setting:  append the filename <code>sdc-dynamic.properties</code> to the <code>config.includes</code> property in your <code>sdc-static.properties</code> file like this:
+One final setting:  append the filename <code>sdc-dynamic.properties</code> to the <code>config.includes</code> property in the <code>sdc.properties</code> file like this:

     config.includes=dpm.properties,vault.properties,credential-stores.properties,sdc-dynamic.properties

-Save the <code>sdc-static.properties</code> file in a configMap named <code>sdc-static-properties</code> by executing a command like this:
+Save the <code>sdc.properties</code> file in a configMap named <code>sdc-static-properties</code> by executing a command like this:

-<code>$ kubectl create configmap sdc-static-properties --from-file=sdc-static.properties</code>
+<code>$ kubectl create configmap sdc-static-properties --from-file=sdc.properties</code>

-Once again, keep in mind that the configMap <code>sdc-static-properties</code> can be broadly reused.
+Once again, the configMap <code>sdc-static-properties</code> can be reused across multiple deployments.

-Next, create a small file named <code>sdc-dynamic.properties</code> with only the properties you want to set for a given deployment,  For example, my <code>sdc-dynamic.properties</code> file contains only these two properties:
+Next, create a small file named <code>sdc-dynamic.properties</code> with only properties specific to a given deployment,  For example, my <code>sdc-dynamic.properties</code> file contains only these two properties:

     sdc.base.http.url=https://sequoia.onefoursix.com
     production.maxBatchSize=20000